AztecProtocol/aztec-packages/ci3/README.md

 # Build System

-The Aztec build system is agnostic to its underlying platform, with support for detecting Github Actions environment and setting group dividers (implemented in github folder).
+The Aztec build system is agnostic to its underlying platform.
 The cache system supports a remote cache that is S3 API compatible, e.g. AWS S3 or minio.

 ## Requirements